Definition of a Temperature Sensor and where is it usually used?

 domains such as building steel and petrochemicals, industrial applications (for

-process control, for triggering preventive and predictive maintenance tasks), healthcare and medical
+process control, for triggering preventive and predictive maintenance tasks), healthcare and medical research

-smart agriculture, and smart consumer goods.
+agriculture, and smart consumer goods.

 Essentially, temperature is a measure of the ability of a